Heart disease diagnosis a ‘wow' moment for local man

 However, at Sharp Chula Vista, there are six: Dr. Farah Dawood, cardiovascular disease; Dr. Alexandra Kharazi, cardiothoracic surgery; Dr. Nancy Ly, cardiovascular disease; Dr. Seemal Mumtaz, cardiothoracic surgery; Dr. Meena Narayanan, cardiovascular disease and medical director of cardiac rehabilitation; and Dr. Deepthi Sudhaker, interventional cardiology.

-For some of them, heart disease among women is deeply personal.
+For these doctors, heart disease among women can feel deeply personal.

 “My mother had a heart attack my first day of medical school, which motivated me to be a cardiologist and help other women with cardiovascular disease,” says Dr. Dawood.
 “My experience truly helps me relate to patients and their families.
 I’m honored they trust me to be part of their journey.”